Heiko-san/asdfplugins/README.md

 If the deployments worked in a different way for some tool in the past, old versions may not be installable with these plugins.
 However feel free to open an issue if you need one, I may have a look on it as the requirement pops up.

+Only stable versions will be presented, versions like "-rc1" will be removed from the list.

 # asdf plugin

 This one is special: